melt-umn/copper/doc/README.txt

 The most basic use

-% java -jar CopperCompiler.jar parser-spec > parser-class.java
+% java -jar CopperCompiler.jar -o parser-class.java parser-spec

 This will take in a parser specification in a single file, parser-spec, and output the result to parser-class.java.